NCAR/wrf-python/doc/source/basic_usage.rst

                                      pole_lon=0.0)

-Note how the 'Time' dimension was replaced with the 'file' dimension, due to the numpy's automatic squeezing of the single 'Time' dimension.
+Note how the 'Time' dimension was replaced with the 'file' dimension, due to
+numpy's automatic squeezing of the single element 'Time' dimension.
 To maintain the 'Time' dimension, set the *squeeze* parameter to False.

 .. code-block:: python